Story at a glance:

 The building tends to overall wellness and openness through an abundance of natural light and colorful walls and furniture.
 Throughout the building, 95% of public spaces have connection to natural light.

-9th and Thomas is a mixed-use building with retail and office spaces located in South Lake Union—once an industrial hub, now turned technology hub.
-“This area of Seattle, South Lake Union, has seen a lot of change in recent years as industry moves out and technology moves in,” Tom Kundig, principal and owner of Olson Kundig, said to gb&d.
+9th and Thomas is a mixed-use building with retail and office spaces in South Lake Union—an industrial turned technology hub.
+“This area of Seattle, South Lake Union, has seen a lot of change in recent years as industry moves out and technology moves in,” Tom Kundig, principal and owner of Olson Kundig, told gb&d.
 “It was important to us that the building ultimately contribute to the culture of the neighborhood.”

 The building has operable windows and movable shutters to offer natural ventilation, and the green roof cuts down on the heat island effect, while also inviting people to gather both inside and out.